cocos/cocos-docs/en/physics/physics-material.md

 ## Properties

-Physical material properties are shown in the following figure:
+Physics material properties are shown in the following figure:

 ![physics-mat-panel](img/physics-mat-panel.png)